Reindex data

 }

-The _reindex operation allows you to copy not an entire index, but only a specific subset of documents that match a search query.
+The _reindex operation allows copying not the entire index, but only documents matching a search query.

 POST _reindex